networknt/light-doc/content/consumer/spa-proxy.md

 Above configuration will ensure that all request to /v1 path will be routed to https://localhost:8443 service.
 As the target server is listening to HTTPS, we need to set the secure to false if a self-signed certificate is used on the server.

+For more info about the proxy settings, please refer to https://webpack.js.org/configuration/dev-server/